Massachusetts Gas Explosions Leave One Dead & Dozens Injured

 Thursday, a series of deadly gas explosions ravaged neighborhoods near Boston, The Washington Post reports.
-Countless homes set on fire and evacuations were necessary for residents in Massachusetts towns of Lawrence, Andover, and North Andover as fires continued to wreak havoc.
+Countless homes were set on fire and evacuations were necessary for residents in the Massachusetts towns of Lawrence, Andover, and North Andover as fires continued to wreak havoc.
 It was reported that one person died while 10 were hospitalized due to the dangerous flames.
 Even hours after the first events, officials did not determine it safe for people to return to their homes, sources say.

 The cause of the fires is speculated to be from a series of gas supply upgrades being performed by Columbia Gas, causing overly pressurized natural gas in faulty gas lines.
 However, the exact cause has not been pinpointed as of yet.
 Columbia Gas had just notified residents of the area Thursday morning that such work would be taking place across the state in multiple neighborhoods.
 Apparently, the work being done was to improve the gas lines and improve “natural gas safety features.”
 Shortly after the announcement was made that morning, the Massachusetts State Police began receiving 60 to 100 reports of structure fires and explosions related to gas in these communities, The Washington Post reports.